 788,000 young people are not in employment education and training

-542 families with challenging lives received supported breaks
+4,875 young people and families with challenging lives received a supported break

 Inside our impact review, you’ll find a bank of evidence that includes a number of case studies.
 Here’s a selection of supporting videos to demonstrate the difference we make as a charity for young people.